Investigating Cyber Breach Related Claims

 - Were the systems involved internal or third-party?

-- Did the data loss contain Personal Identifiable Information (PII), Personal Health Information (PHI) or Intellectual Property (IP)?
+- Did the data loss contain Personal Identifiable Information (PII), Personal Health Information (PHI), or Intellectual Property (IP)?

 - Are there legal implications, and if so, is a cyber expert needed?

-Recovery and data repair is possible.
+Recovery and data repair are possible.
 Cyber breach experts can be retained to assess cause and effect, assist with claim or incident resolution and quantify costs.
 For more information, check out our full infographic below.